actualbudget/docs/docs/Installing/DockerWithNginx.md

 ### Re-generate Certs

-To re-generate the certificates (change your machines IP address or URL), perform the following steps
+To re-generate the certificates (change your machines IP address or URL), delete the key and certificate, and then generate certs.

 ```bash
 cd actual-server/.certs